hmteditors/trinity/README.md

 Basic infrastructure for working with digital representations of manuscripts:

 1. creating a model of the page sequences of the Genavensis (Bibliothèque de Genève, ms. gr.
 44)
+2. creating an index of *Iliad* lines to folio pages

 *URNs for the codex model:*